JSGe-AI/PathCTM/README.md

 # **Thinking in Scales: Accelerating Gigapixel Pathology Image Analysis via Adaptive Continuous Reasoning**

 This repository implements an efficient scale-space continuous inference framework for gigapixel whole slide images (WSI).
 The model mimics the diagnostic process of pathologists by performing continuous reasoning and feature aggregation across multiple spatial resolutions.
+(The code repository is currently being updated and will be completed soon.)

 🌟 **Key Features**